sudeep-pg/academic-kickstart/content/authors/admin/_index.md

 I'm a Senior Engineer at Qualcomm CDMA Technologies.
 I'm currently a part of Network Protocol software organization, working on network system selection and developing alrogithms that assist in managing voice/data/emergency calls over cellular network.

 My main interests are in application of SW enginering for mobile computing, finance and IoT.
-I'm also interested in the things that are at the interesection of business , technology and engineering - Product Management.
+I'm also interested in the things that are at the intersection of business , technology and engineering - Product Management.

-I completed my Masters in Electrical Engineering from UT Arlington where I worked with Dr.K.R.Rao (url: "https://qualcomm.com") in optimizing H.264 video codec for graphics processors.
+I completed my Masters in Electrical Engineering from UT Arlington where I worked with Dr.K.R.Rao (url: "ee.uta.edu") in optimizing H.264 video codec for graphics processors.